Updated: 7 days ago

 Shiitake mushrooms (Lentinula edodes) are a common edible mushroom native to East Asia.
 They grow in clusters on decaying deciduous hardwood trees/logs/stumps and have been used widely in traditional medicine as well as an staple ingredient in many Asian dishes for centuries.
 Shiitake are now cultivated worldwide, making up about 25% of the total production of mushrooms globally.

 Growing shiitake mushrooms can be done commercially for profit or in a household, hobby setting.
-We offer everything you need to grow your own shiitake mushrooms, from spawn to colonized shiitake blocks that are ready to fruit!
+We offer everything you need to grow your own shiitake mushrooms, from spawn to dowel spawn for doing your own mushroom logs to colonized shiitake blocks that are ready to fruit!

-❖ Stage 1- The block is colonized and held together by white mycelium.
+❖ Stage 1 "Colonizing"- You have mixed your shiitake spawn with sterile substrate, now the block is colonizing and held together by white mycelium.
 The block is made up of sterilized sawdust and bran inside a special filter patch bag which allows air exchange while keeping a sterile environment inside the bag.
-Leave the block in the plastic bag that it has arrived in until stage 3 is complete.
+Leave the block in the plastic bag until stage 3 is complete.

-❖ Stage 4 - Fruiting/ Mushroom Production!
+❖ Stage 4 "Pinning and Fruiting"- Fruiting/ Mushroom Production!
 Remove the plastic bag by cutting with a clean razor, it is not a problem if you cut the block a little.
 Spray water directly on the block until dripping wet morning and night for 2-3 days until you start seeing little mushrooms appear.
 You can stop spraying when the mushrooms begin appearing on the block.

 Finding a good spot for your shiitake block!